Why learn Turkish

 Turkish belongs to a family of over 30 Turkic languages used in parts of Caucasus, Central Asia and Eastern Europe.
 Similarities make it easy for people who speak Turkish to learn other Turkic tongues and dialects.

-Learning the language unlocks the key to an in-depth understanding and appreciation of Turkish arts, music, commerce, trade, politics and society.
+Learning the language unlocks the key to an in-depth understanding and appreciation of Turkish art, music, commerce, trade, politics and society.
 This valuable knowledge enhances career and business opportunities in government, industry and media sectors.
-Familiarity with the language is an asset for service organisations advancing collaborative endeavours that promote European and Asian mutual interests.
+Familiarity with the language is an asset for service organizations advancing collaborative endeavors that promote European and Asian mutual interests.

-In Europe, a significant number of academic positions in various disciplines are open to professionals who speak Turkish.
+A significant number of academic positions in various disciplines are open to professionals who speak Turkish.
 The language is spoken by over 2 million people in Germany.
-Turkish speaking communities also thrive in the UK, Belgium, Austria, France, Switzerland and the Netherlands.
+Turkish-speaking communities also thrive in the UK, US, Belgium, Austria, France, Switzerland and the Netherlands.

 Turkey is a transcontinental country straddling Eastern Europe and Western Asia.
 The straits between the Black Sea on the north, Aegean Sea on the west and Mediterranean Sea on the south are under Turkey’s jurisdiction.
 Its strategic location and status as emerging global economy position the country as a crucial player in Middle Eastern and European affairs.